 - High-temperature sintering furnaces are much more expensive than conventional furnaces -- a cost that is passed on to the customer.

 - Parts that are sintered at high temps can shrink more than expected -- your manufacturer needs to plan accordingly.

 Other Advances in Powder Metallurgy

-Today, a select few are going beyond the temperatures normally considered as high-temperature sintering.
+Today, a select few powder metallurgy suppliers are going beyond the temperatures normally considered to be high-temperature sintering.
 What we now call ultra-high-temperature sintering further improves the properties of sintered metal by ramping the heat up to 2450-2500 °F.

 To learn more about sintering, or how your project could combine the net shaping ability of PM with the strengthening ability of sintering to improve part performance, ask an engineer below.
 Or, to keep learning on your own, check out the related resources underneath.